To get started with me, please complete my Web Form and we’ll contact you shortly. I look forward to meeting you.

 In May 2025 I participated in a group ketamine-assisted psychotherapy training help by the Living Medicine Institute in Asheville, North Carolina.

-During the spring of 2025, I completed an in-depth, physician-led course on the safe prescribing of hormone therapy for perimenopausal and menopausal women.
+During the spring of 2025, I completed a 12 Continuing Education hour, an in-depth, physician-led course to become certified on the safe prescribing of hormone therapy for perimenopausal and menopausal women.
 This further informs my ability to care for the physical health concerns that are often related to mental health concerns.

-Prior to beginning a healthcare career, I was a public middle school teacher, teaching ESOL (English for Speakers of Other Languages) to recently-immigrated students from over 15 different countries.
+Prior to beginning a healthcare career, I was a public middle school teacher, teaching ESOL (English for Speakers of Other Languages) for sudents who had recently immigrated to the United States.
+My students represented over 15 different countries.

 My psychiatric nurse practitioner training included a semester training under the lead psychologist with the Trauma Recovery Program at the Louisville VA, and another semester training with psychiatric nurse practitioners and a psychiatric clinical pharmacologist/addiction specialist at the VA.
 It was through the dedicated, compassionate, mission-driven preceptors I had at the VA that I realized treating individuals with trauma (both “Big T” and “little t” trauma) was where my passion lay.